Caye Caulker, Belize – second biggest Barrier Reef in the world, juicy stakes in Wish Willy and Rastafarian magic muffins.

 Important!
 How to find Little kitchen restaurant.
-From the fire station continue towards the Back Street and look for a small sign with the name of the restaurant.
+From the fire station continue towards the Back Street.
+Look for a small sign with the name of the restaurant.
 Turn right trough the alley/street, which gets really dark with lots of plants around.
 The house is on the left side.
-When you think, “There can’t be a restaurant here” turn left next to the house, climb the stairs and you’ll get to the terrace where the sunset should be impressive (we couldn’t see it, unfortunately).
+When you think, “There can’t be a restaurant here” turn left next to the house, climb the stairs.
+You’ll get to the terrace where the sunset should be impressive (we couldn’t see it, unfortunately).

 The place is so well hidden that we are the only customers to enjoy the fresh night on the terrace, far from the tourist noise.
-The food they offer is cheaper than most places and the menu is – chicken, pork, fish and lobster.
+The food they offer is cheaper than most places.
+The menu is – chicken, pork, fish and lobster.
 Classics!
-The food is pretty good but after Wish Willy our life is not the same and the food here doesn’t make an impression at all, despite that it’s quite tasty.
+The food is pretty good but after Wish Willy our life is not the same and it doesn’t make an impression at all, despite that it’s quite tasty.

 Fry Jacks for breakfast

 The next morning we go to try the local specialty – fry jacks.
-They are something made of fried dough closed like calzone pizza and filled with a choice of – eggs, cheese, mushrooms, ham, onions etc. It turns out really delicious and quite cheap – the most expensive one is 4 BZD (~ 1,60 €).
+They are made of fried dough and closed like calzone pizza.
+For the filling you have a choice of – eggs, cheese, mushrooms, ham, onions etc. It turns out really delicious and quite cheap – the most expensive one is 4 BZD (~ 1,60 €).
 For comparison – breakfast in a restaurant (with coffee and juice) is around 15 BZD (~ 6 €).